eveyhuang/DataScience/README.md

-# DataScienceProjects
-Data Science learning process

-1. Titanic (07/15):  My first Logistic Regression model.
-From Kaggle's favorite Titanic Challenge: https://www.kaggle.com/c/titanic
+# DataScience I learend from the Data Science course at General Assembly SF